Skip to Content

 The previous sections described the individual components in the universe of APIs and their functions.
 Finally, we address the questions of how these individual elements are connected as a whole and how you as an organization can best use them for your purposes.

-The SEEBURGER BIS Platform API Capabilities are a comprehensive solution to support API-based integration.
+The SEEBURGER BIS Platform API capabilities are a comprehensive solution to support API-based integration.
 It covers the entire API lifecycle, from creation, implementation, publishing to use, and supports API protection, API usage monitoring, and identity and access rights management.

-The SEEBURGER BIS API Solution includes the following components
+The SEEBURGER BIS API Solution includes the following components:

-BIS API Integration (BIS API/EAI-Lösung)
+BIS API Integration (BIS API/EAI)

 Enables the development, administration, monitoring and control of all types of integration scenarios.
 This involves both systematic integration and ad hoc integration.
-The intuitive WebFront-End makes it possible to implement new APIs simply by configuration, even without programming.
+The intuitive Web front end makes it possible to implement new APIs simply by configuration, even without programming.

 BIS API Management (BIS API Management Solution)

-Is responsible for ensuring API governance with the associated components
+Responsible for ensuring API governance with the associated components

 API Gateway

-rights of the requester and routes the calls to internal services or converts them to internal interface calls
+Hosts and executes API proxies that enforce API governance.
+Checks the access rights of the requester and routes the calls to internal services or converts them to internal interface calls.

 API Portal

-provides customized role-based functionality for API vendors and API consumers/App developers through a Web-based application, minimizing administration and communication overhead.
+Provides customized role-based functionality for API vendors and API consumers/App developers through a web-based application, minimizing administration and communication overhead.

 API First Strategy Supports New Ways of B2B Sales

-OSRAM connects multiple systems via API Management and API Integration to Salesforce and has successfully completed the first phase of its Next Generation Sales project.
+OSRAM connects multiple systems via API management and API integration to Salesforce and has successfully completed the first phase of its Next Generation Sales project.

 What does this mean for you?